 Since most national safety and security programs are specialized based on the student's area of interest, many students pursuing graduate study already have a career in mind and have fulfilled the prerequisites needed to enter their respective fields.
 Possible job titles include:

 - National policy adviser

 - First response consultant

 Employment Options and Salary Information

 A master's degree in this field can also prepare students for jobs in political science.
-Employment opportunities for political scientists were projected to decline 2% between 2014 and 2024, reports the U.S. Bureau of Labor Statistics.
-As of May 2015, professionals in this field earned an average of $103,210 per year.
+Employment opportunities for political scientists were projected to grow 5% between 2018 and 2028, reports the U.S. Bureau of Labor Statistics.
+As of May 2018, professionals in this field earned an average of $115,300 per year.

 Although there are no doctoral programs in national safety and security, you can still pursue graduate-level study in the field by enrolling in a master's degree program.
 These programs provide highly specialized training that prepares students for a wide range of related careers.